-- As with any evaluation, this evaluation only shows that the evaluated configuration meets the security claims made with a certain level of assurance.
-The level of assurance for this evaluation is defined within the Protection Profile for Application Software, version 1.2, dated 22 April 2016 [SWAPP] and the Application Software Extended Package for Web Browsers, version 2.0, dated 16 June 2015 [WEBBROWSEREP]. - Consistent with the expectations of the Protection Profile, this evaluation did not specifically search for, nor seriously attempt to counter, vulnerabilities that were not "obvious" or vulnerabilities to objectives not claimed in the ST. The CEM defines an "obvious" vulnerability as one that is easily exploited with a minimum of understanding of the TOE, technical sophistication and resources. - The evaluation of security functionality of the product was limited to the functionality specified in the claimed Protection Profiles and any applicable Technical Decisions.
+- As with any evaluation, this evaluation only shows that the evaluated configuration meets the security claims made, with a certain level of assurance.
+The level of assurance for this evaluation is defined within the Protection Profile for Application Software, version 1.2, dated, 22 April 2016 [SWAPP]. - Consistent with the expectations of the Protection Profile, this evaluation did not specifically search for, nor seriously attempt to counter, vulnerabilities that were not "obvious" or vulnerabilities to objectives not claimed in the ST. The CEM defines an "obvious" vulnerability as one that is easily exploited with a minimum of understanding of the TOE, technical sophistication and resources. - The evaluation of security functionality of the product was limited to the functionality specified in the claimed PP and applicable Technical Decisions.
 Any additional security related functional capabilities that may be included in the product were not covered by this evaluation.